themorey/cyclecloud-sssd-auth/README.md

 ## Testing Auth
-Cyclecloud managed users still work even with SSSD auth configured.
+Cyclecloud managed users still work even with SSSD auth configured (local and AD usernames should not overlap).
 Login to your cluster node with a Cycle user and test the SSSD auth as follows (where `user1` is an AD user):

     [admin@ip-0A000409 ~]$ id user1
     uid=705601104(user1) gid=705601103(group1) groups=705601103(group1)